GoAudience is doing for ecommerce marketingwhat ChatGPT did for search.

 The decision layer for global ecommerce.

-The category does not size by counting marketing tools.
-It sizes by counting the decisions that flow through them.
+The new category does not size by counting marketing tools.
+It sizes by counting the brands that will eventually run on it.
+The expansion path is sequential and structural.

 Stripe became the toll station for payments.
 Shopify for commerce.
 GoAudience for ecommerce decisions.